d-kz/d-kz.github.io/_pages/activities.md

 layout: default
 title: Helpful Resources
 home: 0
-about: Resources and links for acitivits.
+about: Resources and links for acitivities.
 ---

 # {{page.title}}